-To make this cake even more delectable, you need to drizzle it with the tahini maple glaze.
+To make this cake even more delectable, we drizzle it with a tahini maple glaze.
 It’s so simple to make and adds another delicious dimension to the cake.
-Can you tell I love cake?
-Well this one should be on your favourites list.
-So let’s get to it!
+This one should be on your favourites list along with our almond plum cake.

-This recipe is fairly simple to put together; here are the ingredients you need:
+This pear cake recipe is fairly simple to put together; here are the ingredients you need:

-Pecans – I use raw whole pecans for this recipe, which get roasted and then half are ground finely and half are roughly chopped, adding to the lovely nutty texture.
+Pecans - we use raw whole pecans for this recipe, which get roasted.
+Half are ground finely and half are roughly chopped, adding to the lovely nutty texture.
 We’re also sprinkling some on top for decoration.

-Pure maple syrup – for that irresistible flavour.
-I used grade A amber, but you could use a darker maple syrup for more intensity.
+Pure maple syrup – for that irresistible flavor.
+We use grade A amber, but you could use a darker maple syrup for more intensity.